Thomas Peacock

 Senior Counsel

-Thomas is Senior Counsel in our Corporate Group and Insurance practice.
-He has a broad range of experience advising on a variety of transactions, with a focus on the insurance sector (both general and life), including M&A, corporate reorganisations, insurance and reinsurance arrangements, de-risking transactions, insurance regulation (including Solvency II) and general corporate advice.
+Tom is Senior Counsel in our Corporate Group and Insurance practice.
+He has a broad range of experience advising on a variety of corporate and commercial transactions, with a particular focus on the insurance sector (both general and life), including M&A, corporate reorganisations, insurance and reinsurance arrangements, de-risking transactions, insurance regulation (including Solvency II) and general corporate advice.

 His recent work includes advising: